Habitat Family Stories

 “I knew this was our chance to escape, and I wasn’t certain if we would make it out alive if we didn’t leave then.”

-In December of 2016, the Flores family received “the best Christmas present ever” – the keys to their new home.
+In December of 2016, Sandy and Ray’s family received “the best Christmas present ever” – the keys to their new home.